Free Minimal Impact Bushwalking Training

 - Employers will often cover the cost of a first aid course.
 Medical funds may also pay a benefit for first aid training.
 Some clubs subsidise members to train in first aid.

-- Bush Search and Rescue NSW runs regular Provide First Aid and Remote Area First Aid courses specifically tailored to the needs of bushwalkers.
+- NSW SES Bush Search and Rescue currently run regular Provide First Aid and Remote Area First Aid courses specifically tailored to the needs of bushwalkers, although this may change in the near future.
 Courses are run by very experienced bushwalkers, and typically take place in a bushland setting.
 The course incorporates challenging scenarios where students face the practical issues of emergency treatment in wilderness situations.
 Elements such as helicopter rescue safety procedures are also included.
 The Remote Area course is so popular that people come from interstate and New Zealand to do it.
 A discount rate is available for members of NSW bushwalking clubs.

 - St John Ambulance run weekly Provide First Aid, Recertification and Remote Area First Aid courses in all areas.
 The Provide First Aid course covers what to do in urban situations.
 St John also sell first aid books and first aid kits.
 Phone 1300 360 455